alirezarahmani/socialNetwork/README.md

 How To Start:
 ---
-The only thing you need to start project is just run the following command: `./build.sh` in the root of project.
+The only thing you need to run project is just run the following command: `./build.sh` in the root of project.

 Important Notes:
 ---
- - As in the excise description mentioned, in this project I assumed we are in sunny day.
+ - As in the excise description mentioned, in this project I assumed we are in sunny day(all inputs are right).
 So, You do not find any validation(I write some validation only for business rules)
- - I do not use any Framework, Library or Modules; But I use some PHP packages(As I got your permission in Linkedin).
-These packages have 99% percentage test coverage and large community.
+ - I do not use any Framework, Library or Modules; But I use some PHP packages(**As I got your permission in Linkedin**).
+These packages have 99% percentage test coverage and large community, thousands people trust them.

 How Does it work:
 ---
 first run projections: `docker-compose exec worker php console run:timeline:projection` .
-While projections are running, run one of commands below.
+After, run commands below.

  list of commands(as I use docker, the prefix of all commands is `docker-compose exec worker php console`) sample commands:
-  - Post: `alireza - 'Hello guys'`
+  - To Post: `alireza - 'Hello guys'`
-  - Read: `alireza`
+  - To Read: `alireza`
-  - Follow: `anton follows alireza`
+  - To Follow: `anton follows alireza`
-  - Wall: `alireza wall`
+  - To Wall: `alireza wall`

+Tests:
+---
+I almost write test for everything.
+You can simply run tests with: `docker-compose exec worker php vendor/phpunit/phpunit/phpunit ` .